nihiloproxima/quizzy_cupcake_v2/README.md

 - 📝 Easy quiz creation with multiple-choice questions
 - 🖼️ Support for image integration in questions
-- 📊 Real-time scoring and feedback
+- 📊 Real-time saves and seemless saves
 - 🎨 Clean, intuitive user interface
 - 📱 Responsive design for all devices
 - 🔗 Share quizzes easily via links or QR codes